01binary/zeroweb/src/articles/kalman-filter.md

 + `u` is the input provided at this iteration.
 + `A` is the *state transition* matrix.
 Multiplying the system state by this matrix will "simulate" the system, advancing it forward by one time step.
 + `B` is the *input matrix* or *control matrix* that represents the weight of input on each system state variable.
 Multiplying the input by this matrix will change each system state variable by a different amount depending on how it's affected by the input.
 + `e` represents the noise or disturbance that affects the system state transition.
-This is a theoretical term used to sweep discrepancies between the model and the real system under the rug, so it does not appear in the code.
+This is a theoretical term used to model unknowns so it does not appear in the code.
 + `K` represents the influence of noise on each state variable.
-Since `e` is not used in a practical Kalman filter implementation, we don't use this term either.
+Since `e` is not used in a practical implementation, we don't use this term either.

 ## covariance